neuralpain/oneclickwinrar/README.md

 [^2]: On new systems without a WinRAR installation.
 Systems with WinRAR installed will go through some confirmations before the operation is completed.
 [^3]: `oneclickwinrar` deletes download cache by default.
 [^4]: Click on the notifications when they appear (with or without a visible button) for more more information.
+[^5]: Please [purchase a WinRAR license][purchase] for all corporate and business use.
+[^6]: Only when using the default settings without extra configuration.
-[^5]: When the `license-type` is ommitted, a "Single User License" will be provided by default.
+[^7]: When the `license-type` is ommitted, a "Single User License" will be provided by default.

 <!--
 **Disclaimer:**